 Zuora is competing in this space with products like Stripe or Salesforce Billing (NYSE:CRM).

-As you can see below, Zuora's revenue growth has been measured over the last year, growing from quarterly revenue of $77.2 million, to $89.2 million.
+As you can see below, Zuora's revenue growth has been mediocre over the last year, growing from quarterly revenue of $80.3 million, to $93.1 million.

 Large Customers Growth